konradhafen/beaver-dam-water-storage/docs/_sources/example.txt

 Prior to batch processing with BDWS, data must be organized as in the `tutorial2` folder.
 Each directory under the root directory (e.g. `tutorial2`) must have an inputs directory, all these input directories must have same name.
 All input files must also have the same name (e.g. all input DEMs must be named `dem.tif`).
+If you have created a PyCharm project in the same directory as the repository you can use the file paths exactly as shown below.

-After the :code:`BDLoG`, :code:`BDSWEA`, and :code:`BDflopy` classes are imported, begin by setting directory names, file names, and variables that will remain constant through the batch processing.
+After the :code:`BDLoG`, :code:`BDSWEA`, and :code:`BDflopy` classes are imported, begin by setting directory names, file names, and variables that will remain constant throughout the batch processing.
 We also set a variable for the current working directory.
 MODFLOW writes output files to the working directory, knowing the directory in which we start allows us to later change the directory where MODFLOW files are written.
 Note: the :code:`basedir` variable is the root directory that contains a folder for each watershed we will model.